himanithakker/Newyork-Air-Bnb-Price-Analysis-/README.md

 5. Which Hosts are the busiest and why?
 How can I find one super host in each Neighbourhood on the basis of Host Reviews?

 Data Description:
-This data is a Kaggle data from 2019, It consists of only Airbnb data.
+This data is a Kaggle data from 2019, It consists of only Airbnb data from newyork city.

 Number of Records: 48,895
 Number of Variables: 16